bruno-lang/bruno-lang.github.io/glossary/index.md

 effectively extend the concepts of an extended module without the need to re-build (compile) it.
-The more concepts are extensible by pure addition done external to the extended module the more modular is such a modularisation.
+The more concepts are extensible by pure addition done external to the extended module the more modular it is.
-It becomes operative when any addition (intended to be possible in the system) that could be made within a module can likewise be done on the outside.
+It becomes _operative_ when any addition (intended to be possible in the system) that could be made within a module can likewise be done on the outside;
+that is to say in another module.

-In other words: Program semantics and the expressiveness of the language are independent of the way a program is split into code units.
+In other words:

+> Program semantics and the expressiveness of the language are independent of the way a program is split into code units.

 To give an example: Classes are not an operative modularisation concept as it is -- among other things -- impossible to add methods outside the